Find Us

 Hepatitis A

-You may come into contact with the Hepatitis A virus through contaminated food or water in The Philippines, and it is recommended generally that travellers get vaccinated against Hepatitis A before leaving home.
+You may come into contact with the Hepatitis A virus through contaminated food or water in the Philippines.
+Most travelers will be advised to vaccinate against Hepatitis A before traveling to the Philippines.

 Typhoid

-Both Hepatitis A and Typhoid vaccinations can be administered in one shot, and this lasts for a number of years once given.
+Both Hepatitis A and Typhoid vaccinations can be administered in one shot, and this lasts for some years once given.
 Ask the Travel Vaccination Clinic about getting vaccinated against Hepatitis A and Typhoid, as well as taking food safety precautions.
-You should not drink water in The Philippines unless it has been bottled or boiled.

 Hepatitis B